switer/superdaemon/README.md

       -n|--no-restart-on error|exit
         Don't automatically restart the supervised program if it ends.
-        Supervisor will wait for a change in the source files.
+        Superdaemon will wait for a change in the source files.
         If "error", an exit code of 0 will still restart.
         If "exit", no restart regardless of exit code.